 Lindsay Wagner biography

-Actress, author, and activist.
-Born Lindsay Jean Wagner in Los Angeles, California on June 22, 1949.
+Actress, author and activist Lindsay Jean Wagner was born in Los Angeles, California on June 22, 1949.
 Her father, William Wagner, was a professional photographer and her mother, Marilyn Wagner, was a building contractor.
 Her parents divorced when Wagner was 7 years old, and she moved with her mother to Eagle Rock, a suburb outside Pasadena, California.

 Wagner stumbled into acting at age 12 through a fortuitous accident.
 She was babysitting for the children of family friend James Best (who went on to star in the TV show The Dukes of Hazzard), when Best suggested that she join his acting class.
 Wagner was hooked instantly.
 She suffered from severe ulcers as a child, and said that acting helped her confront her pain.
 As she later recalled, "Finally I had a place where I could express my pain, and I felt safe because I didn't have to put my name on it.
 I think acting kept me alive back then."